-***The SaferInternet4EU Awards are now open for entries until 15 May 2018.***
+The SaferInternet4EU Awards are now closed for entries.

 #SaferInternet4EU Awards competition categories